denten-books/plain-text/0-chapter.md

 A skeptically minded reader may ask, what does all of that have to do with literature?
 The domain of the digital, after all, belongs to computer science.
 What can literary theory contribute to our understanding of digital textuality?
-To this I would have to answer: quite a bit.
+To this I would have to answer: a great deal.
 The history of literary formalism (and later, structuralism) shares common intellectual ancestry with software engineering.
 Both converged on the idea of document structure and both borrowed heavily from the language of Hegelian aesthetics (as will become apparent in